errontitus/dymo_cryo_label/README.md

 Cryopreservation is an essential function for research laboratories.
 My preferred approach is to use Cryo Tag labels with a Direct Thermal printer - a low-cost Dymo printer is suitable.
 Although direct thermal labels can fade in hot or humid environments, they work great for -20, -80, and LN2 environments.
 Fancier approaches (e.g. expensive Brady printers) are suitable for larger budgets.

 This code implments DYMO label printing using Google Drive and Google Apps Script.
 You keep track of samples in a Google sheet, and numbered tough dots and labels are printed for each tube.
+This is specifically compatible with a Cryo Tag brand label roll that contains a separate tough dot for the top of the tube - for example, a 1.5 x 0.5 inch label with a separate 3/8 inch dot works well, but you can use any size that fits your tubes.

 The present implementation prints a cryotube label and a numbered tough dot for the tube cap.
 The purpose of the app is to coordinate printing of the main label and the dot.
 The simpler scenario - just printing a label from a cell in a spreadsheet - can be accomplished without script.